kellysjohnson/API-Trial-Set/README.md

 ###### Intended use, educational.

-###### Developed as a project while a student at Prime Digital Academy, for personal and family use.
+###### Developing as a project while a student at Prime Digital Academy, for personal, educational, non-commercial use.